kim22914351420/kim22914351420-kim22914351420.github.io/docs/source/Readme.md

 and variables in this module largely correspond to terms from those experiments.
 Furthermore, explanations made up until this point have been simplified.
 For instance, instead of the intensity values for the z dimension, TA values are unitless DT/T values that are specific to the TA experiments.
-Explanations of TA are readily found elsewhere should someone want a more precise discussion.
+Explanations of TA are readily found elsewhere should the user want a more precise discussion.

 ## Classes and Methods